The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 One of the scariest things to a narcissist is someone who’s fully aligned with themselves and standing in their true power.
 The narcissist’s tricks cannot work on that person and their complete inauthenticity shrinks in the light of truth.

-Once you make the healing of your wounds a priority, they will no longer have any ammunition to take you down with and they’ll have no choice but to move onto someone else.
+Once you make the healing of your wounds a priority, they will no longer have any ammunition to take you down with and they’ll have no choice but to move on to someone else.

 How to find closure after narcissistic abuse:

-- See and accept the narcissist for who they truly are, not who you thought they were or needed/ wanted them to be.
+• See and accept the narcissist for who they truly are, not who you thought they were or needed/ wanted them to be.

-- Recognise your deep inner beliefs and programs, which drew you to the narcissist in the first place.
+• Recognise your deep inner beliefs and programs, which drew you to the narcissist in the first place.

-- Understand where you’ve handed your power away to sources outside of yourself, in the hopes of finding the love, approval and security that you’ve always been searching for.
+• Understand where you’ve handed your power away to sources outside of yourself, in the hopes of finding the love, approval and security that you’ve always been searching for.

-- Acknowledge your deepest traumas and shift them out of your consciousness so that they no longer drive your current and future experiences.
+• Acknowledge your deepest traumas and shift them out of your consciousness so that they no longer drive your current and future experiences.

-- Know and truly believe with your whole being, that you are whole and complete exactly as you are (you don’t need anyone or anything to provide that for you).
+• Know and truly believe with your whole being, that you are whole and complete exactly as you are (you don’t need anyone or anything to provide that for you).

-- Move forward through life with your true, authentic soul in the driver’s seat, rather than allowing someone else to take the reins.
+• Move forward through life with your true, authentic soul in the driver’s seat, rather than allowing someone else to take the reins.

-In my own personal experience, healing with the help of a spiritual medium and coach (see below) has been the quickest and most successful way to clear the deepest of traumas out of my body for good.
+In my own experience, healing with the help of a spiritual medium and coach (see below) has been the quickest and most successful way to clear the deepest of traumas out of my body for good.

 If you’re ready to take the steps, your life will begin to shift in such a positive way, you’ll never look back.
-In fact you may even begin to feel grateful for the narcissist to have come into your life and point out those very wounds that needed to go (crazy, I know!).
+In fact, you may even begin to feel grateful for the narcissist to have come into your life and point out those very wounds that needed to go (crazy, I know!).

 By this stage, the narcissist is so obsolete in your world that you no longer crave any closure from them.
-You are so good within yourself that you do not need for them to see things from your perspective or understand how much pain they’ve caused you.
+You are so good within yourself that you do not need them to see things from your perspective or understand how much pain they’ve caused you.

 Because, let’s be honest, you were never going to get those things from them anyway.

-◆ Write a Closure Letter →
+READ: Write a Closure Letter to the Narc

 Conclusion

 For a narcissist to grant closure would mean for them to give up their whole false charade, stop lying and actually take responsibility for themselves and their actions.
 All of those things go directly against the narcissist’s ego.
-In fact, to be accountable and give closure would mean the complete exposure and downfall of their false self, which is a fate worse than death to a narcissist.
+In fact, to be accountable and give closure would mean the complete exposure and downfall of their False Self, which is a fate worse than death to a narcissist.

 You will never get closure from a narcissist and quite frankly, you don’t need it.
-You are the strong, beautiful, authentic soul, which they can never be.
+You are a strong, beautiful, authentic soul, which they can never be.
 You don’t need a narcissist to give you something, which you can totally grant for yourself.